 Effective leaders don’t just command; they inspire, persuade, and encourage.
 Leaders tap the knowledge and skills of a group, point individuals toward a common goal, and draw out a commitment to achieve results.

 How do they do that?
-We have identified the best leaders as having 4 key influencing skills:
+The best leaders have 4 key influencing skills:

 - Leveraging Networks: No leader is an island.
 They are empowered by their connections with others.